Saf-One/Notes/README.md

 3. Upon confirmation, the system automatically pulls the latest versions of all files
 4. The page reloads with the updated content

-### For Contributors

-To set up the auto-update system in your cloned repository:

-1. Serve the repository through a local web server (required for service workers)
-2. Open the repository using the `index.html` file rather than directly accessing the markdown files
-3. Updates will be checked automatically every 24 hours

-## Future Plans

-1. Add more topics (Java Core, Design Patterns, Data Structures, etc.)
-2. Implement automatic cross-referencing between related topics
-3. Add diagrams and visualizations
-4. Develop a search functionality